 PROVIDE GOD’S WORD

-In addition to providing life-saving supplies, what better way to give comfort than through the gift of God’s Word?
+Beyond life-saving supplies, what better way to provide comfort and encouragement than through the gift of God’s Word?

-For only $1, you can help print and distribute an illustrated children’s Bible in the Middle East.
+For only $1, you can give an illustrated Bible to a child in the Middle East.